grimsteel/go-blog/posts/intro-to-go.md

 Go’s syntax is relatively simple.
 The following section is a quick introduction to Go’s syntax.
 I’ve pointed out some surprising or unique attributes of it where applicable.

-For a more thorough introduction to syntax, check out the excellent GitHub Gist made by Bryan Will, or the official \[Tour of Go\]
+For a more thorough introduction to syntax, check out the excellent [GitHub Gist made by Bryan Will](https://gist.github.com/BrianWill/5be5a96c86cb4f7ce24034b50cde24fd), or the official [Tour of Go](https://go.dev/tour/welcome/1).

 Like Rust, semicolon line terminators are *optional* in Go, in most cases.
-Leave them out unless your program doesn’t compile\!
+Leave them out unless your program doesn’t compile\! [^gist]

 Go uses C-style comments. (// and /\* \*/)

-C Type Comparison: (Will)
+C Type Comparison: [^gist]

 Many integer types within Go are almost the same as the corresponding ones in stdint.